vandancd/WiFiQuality/README.md

 You can run `make build` to create these two items.

 The `Makefile run` builds the `macOS` app.
 It uses [mholt/macapp](https://gist.github.com/mholt/11008646c95d787c30806d3f24b2c844) that allows me to build a macOS application.

+## Icon for WiFiQuality
+Right now it uses the 👌🏽 emoji.
+TODO: Use an Icon Data file to generate a relevant icon to show up in the system tray.